 What Causes a Rollover Accident?

-A report from 2017 found that rollover collisions are the third most common type of fatal accident.
+A 2017 report conducted by the Insurance Information Institute (III) found that rollover collisions are the third most common type of fatal accident.
 As mentioned previously, taller, narrower vehicles like SUVs, pickups, and vans have a higher probability of being involved in these types of accidents given their sizes and weight.
 However, any vehicle can rollover, and there are several factors that could contribute to the cause of these dangerous accidents: